Katherine Wakeham is a senior associate in the Litigation team in London.

 • Advising regulated firms on their regulatory disclosure obligations in connection with disputes.

 • Working on large-scale bank investigations to review potential breaches of AML and compliance regulations.
-Each of the investigations was conducted in the bank’s jurisdiction and included a number of banks in the Middle East, as well as banks in Europe (including Malta) and the UK.
-The investigations involved targeted reviews of the bank’s documents and systems in order to prepare reports for and liaise with the relevant authorities.
+Each of the investigations was conducted in the bank’s jurisdiction, including the and included a number of banks in the Middle East, as well as banks in and Europe (including Malta) and the UK.

 Other Experience